MissouriMRDT/RPi-Camera/README.md

    - `$ sudo apt upgrade`
    - `$ sudo apt install ffmpeg`

-4. Disable wifi (this might be optional):
+4. Disable wifi (I think if you do this it breaks?
+But it should be connecting over ethernet?
+Testing is needed...):

    - `$ sudo nano /boot/firmware/config.txt`
    - Add the line: `dtoverlay=disable-wifi`